Logic-Constrained Shortest Paths for Flight Planning: Computational Experiments

-The least number of arc relaxations is still attained by \emph{SUP} branching on graph conflicts.
-Here, the effect of branching on graph conflicts on the number of SP searches outweighs the increased effort for solving the shortest path subproblem.
+The least total number of arc relaxations is still attained by \emph{\gls{sup}} branching on graph conflicts: Here, the effect of branching on graph conflicts on the number of \gls{sp} searches outweighs the increased effort for solving the \gls{sp} subproblem.